UK’s Labour vows action as anti-Semitism scandal reemerges

 “This is not a party or people who are saints,” he added, insisting what mattered was how the party responded to wrongdoing allegations.

+Healy told BBC radio in a separate interview that “we will act to block those who are not fit to serve as MPs”.

-Mike Katz, chair of the Jewish Labour Movement, said party leaders had to “redouble” efforts against anti-Semitism, but dismissed as “ludicrous” claims that it had failed to reform.
+Mike Katz, chair of the Jewish Labour Movement, said party leaders had to “redouble” efforts against anti-Semitism, but dismissed as “ludicrous” claims that Labour had failed to reform.

 Labour was plagued by accusations of anti-Semitism within its ranks under the 2015-2020 leadership tenure of leftist Jeremy Corbyn.